Passive interferometric symmetries of multimode Gaussian pure states: The dual-rail quantum wire

-In this section, we interpret a Gaussian state that has more structure than those explored so far.
-The \textit{dual-rail quantum wire} is a Gaussian cluster state with one-dimensional topology.
-Such a state can be generated through an OPO \cite{Flammia2009} or, equivalently, by sending a collection of TMS states through beamsplitter operations \cite{Menicucci2011a}.
-Suitably weaving multiple dual-rail quantum wires together results in a structure that is equivalent to a 2D cluster state and is thus a universal resource for measurement-based QC with Gaussian states \cite{Flammia2009}.
+As an example, we consider the dual-rail quantum wire (dual rail), which is a Gaussian cluster state with one-dimensional topology.
+Such a state can be generated by sending a collection of TMS states through beamsplitter operations \cite{Menicucci2011a}.
+Suitably weaving multiple dual rails together results in a structure that is equivalent to a 2D cluster state and is thus a universal resource for universal measurement-based quantum computation \cite{Flammia2009} (with fault tolerance possible if the squeezing is above a finite threshold~\cite{Menicucci:2014cx}).

-We depict a dual-rail quantum wire on periodic boundaries in Figure \ref{fig:quantumwire}, which shows the precise graphical representation for the state, as well as additional labels that clarify how we re-interpret this state as entangled Schwinger spins.
-We interpret a dual-rail quantum wire on $2n$ qumodes as a collection of $n$ entangled Schwinger spins (labelled along the horizontal axis in Figure \ref{fig:quantumwire}), with qumodes paired vertically (labelled $a$ and $b$ along the vertical axis).
+We depict a dual rail on periodic boundaries in Figure \ref{fig:quantumwire}, which shows the precise graphical representation (discussed in Section \ref{introducegraphicalcalculus}) for the state, as well as additional labels that clarify how we re-interpret this state as entangled Schwinger spins.
+We interpret a dual rail on $2n$ qumodes as a collection of $n$ entangled Schwinger spins (labelled along the horizontal axis in Figure \ref{fig:quantumwire}), with qumodes paired vertically (labelled $a$ and $b$ along the vertical axis).
 A single qumode can thus be labelled according to which spin it is part of as well as where it lies on the vertical axis.
 For example, the first Schwinger spin in Figure \ref{fig:quantumwire} contains qumodes $1a$ and $1b$.

-The dual-rail quantum wire is an H-graph state with self-inverse and bipartite $\mathbf{G}$ and thus, the method outlined in Section \ref{sec:methodtoderive} can be applied to derive local Schwinger nullifiers for the state.
+The method outlined in Section \ref{sec:methodtoderive} can be applied to derive local Schwinger nullifiers for the dual rail.
 In this section, we introduce another method that can be applied to such states, which is more intuitive.
-This method involves reinterpreting the dual-rail quantum wire (or any H-graph state with self-inverse and bipartite $\mathbf{G}$) in a different basis.
+This method involves reinterpreting the dual rail (or any H-graph state with self-inverse and bipartite $\mat G$) in a different qumode decomposition.